Threadnaught/svd-visualization/README.md

+# Singular Value Decompposition and the Empirical Spectral Distribution
 ## Singular Value Decomposition vizualisation

 `./svd_visualization.py` is a tool to help wrap your head around what exactly the SVD does by explaining it as rotation, in this case in 3D space;